-AGRICULTURAL EDUCATION CERTIFICATIONS AND CREDENTIALING CAREER AND TECHNICAL STUDENT ORGANIZATION Currently there are eleven credentials and certifications that are obtainable through agricultural education instruction Future Farmers of America (FFA) is a national organization of Agricultural Education students.
-FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
+AGRICULTURAL EDUCATION CERTIFICATIONS AND CREDENTIALING CAREER AND TECHNICAL STUDENT ORGANIZATION Currently there are eleven credentials and Future Farmers of America (FFA) is a national organization of certifications that are obtainable through Agricultural Education students.
+FFA makes a positive difference in agricultural education instruction the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
 North Carolina FFA Web Site: www.ncffa.org

-AP412X0A HORTICULTURE I (JTH)
+AP412X0A ★ HORTICULTURE I (JTH) (Cross Enrollment)